-ELECTRONIC SCHEDULE DEADLINES:
+ADVISING SCHEDULE AND ELECTRONIC SCHEDULE DEADLINES:

-With the exception of new or substantially revised degree programs, which must appear in the Bulletin, curricular changes approved after the deadlines stated above can still be posted on the electronic schedule.
+The published deadlines for new course approvals are in place to facilitate advising/registration schedules.
+In order to best utilize the advising process, students and advisors must know the availability and schedule of courses in advance, especially in the cases of General Education Courses and markers for those courses.
+With the exception of new or substantially revised degree programs, which must appear in the Bulletins before being offered or required, curricular changes approved after the deadlines stated above can still be posted on the electronic schedule.
 For example, courses approved in April can appear electronically for the fall semester.
-Departments should understand, however, that several weeks may be required for the Registrar to post these late-approved courses online.
+Departments should understand, however, that several weeks may be required for the Registrar to post these late-approved courses online, and that late changes will not be available prior to general advising/registration schedules.

-DEADLINES FOR SUBMISSION OF FORMS TO UCC, GSC, OR GEC
+DEADLINES FOR SUBMISSION OF FORMS TO UCC, GSC, OR GEN ED COUNCIL: